SpilledMilkCOM/MooveePicker/README.md

 ### A simulation that picks movies.

 Given a set of movies with *Earnings* and *Cost* (as well as other rules), chooses the best lineup of movies to run in your theaters.
+[MooVee Picker](https://mooveepicker.com) allows you to use industry expert data as a basis for choosing your own line-up in the [Fantasy Movie League](https://fantasymovieleague.com/) game.

 ##### Basic Algorithm